vlang-association/blog/content/blog/introducing-foundation.md

 Based on the existing problems and user wishes, we have built the following roadmap for ORM:

 - Support for structures that do not have an `id` field
-- Support for optional fields for structures and `NULL`
+- Support for optional fields for structures and `NULL`s
 - The `like` operator
 - The `in` operator
 - Full documentation for ORM